Local LLMs¶

 Custom Base URL¶

-If your local provider runs on a non-default port or remote host, override the base URL:
+If your local provider runs on a non-default port or remote host, override the base URL when constructing the client:

 Or in liter-llm.toml: